princekumar294/IoTDashBoard/README.md

 # IoTDashBoard
-IoT Dashboard project which runs command on IoT Platform and collect information
+IoT Dashboard project which runs command on IoT Platform and collect information.